Ifeanyi-Ibe/retail-app/README.md

 ## How to run the program

-The program is configured to use MySQL database, so necessary database configurations would have to be provided before running the application
+The program is configured to use MySQL database, so it's important to provide the necessary database configurations before running the application